 A researcher currently holding an SPRI grant may not submit a new SPRI application as a principal applicant.
 A researcher may not submit an application for an SPRI grant and another application for an Insight Development Grant or Insight Grant as a principal applicant in the same competition.
 All applicants must comply with other SSHRC eligibility criteria for the Insight Grants and Insight Development Grants funding opportunities.

 Teams may consist of an applicant (principal investigator / project director) and/or one or more co-applicants (co-investigators) or collaborators.
-Each participant must meet the relevant general eligibility criteria as set out in the Definitions of Terms.

 Institutions